Freelancer Payment Calculator 2025

 If you just started freelancing in the Czech Republic, it’s time to register a trade license and officially start invoicing clients.
 The Czech trade license (Živnostenský list) is necessary to declare self-employed income.
 It registers the taxpayer for certain business activities, and provides tax and business identification to invoice goods and services.
 Need help creating legal Czech invoices?
 Try Pexpats’ free Online Invoice Generator for automated, hassle-free invoicing.

 In the first year of freelancing, you pay only the minimum monthly social security and health insurance deposits.
 At the end of the year, you may then need to pay a balance depending on the amount of income earned.
-Social security will require 29.2% from half of annual clean income.
-Health insurance will be 13% from half of annual clean income.
+In 2025, social security will require 29.2% from fifty-five percent of annual clean income.
+Health insurance will be 13.5% from fifty-five percent of annual clean income.
 Thus, if your earnings are higher than what the minimum deposits cover, it’s advisable to pay higher deposits voluntarily.
 This will help to offset any final balance remaining at the end of the year.

 The 60/40 method provides an expense allowance for 60% of gross annual income to taxpayers.
 In this case, the taxpayer will not need to provide any invoices to prove real expenses.
 Instead, they simply deduct 60% from gross income, and the remaining 40% is taxable.
 Note that this method is only applicable to earning under CZK 2 million per year.